 Remember to act early

 In the course of my work, I realize that many people do want to take advantage of these various tax relief schemes.
 However, many tend to procrastinate this because tax relief contributions seem to be a “year-end” thing.

 In reality, during the festive season like now, everybody is busy celebrating and travelling.
 As a result, you either find no time or forget to make the contribution.
 If you make a last-minute contribution on the last couple of days of the year, it may be counted as next year’s tax relief due to delay in transactions (I speak from personal experience ^_^).

-Have you made your tax relief contributions?
+Do you have any question about tax relief contributions?
 What are other tax relief tips you use for yourself?
-Do share with us by leaving the comment below.
+Simply leave your comment below.

-And if you find this article useful, simply share it with your family and friends by clicking the button below.
+And if you find this article useful, don’t forget to share it with your family and friends.

 Like this article?
 Subscribe for More